Reflection calculus and conservativity spectra

-We will only be concerned with the operation $\land_\EA$, that is, with the structure of lower semilattice $(\ol\fG_\EA,\land_\EA)$.
-Notice that the top element $1_\EA$ corresponds to (the equivalence class of) $\EA$, whereas $0_\EA$ is the class of all inconsistent extensions of $\EA$.
+We will only be concerned with the operation $\land_\EA$, that is, with the structure of lower semilattice with top $(\ol\fG_\EA,\land_\EA,1_\EA)$.
+Notice that the top element $1_\EA$ corresponds to (the equivalence class of) $\EA$, whereas the bottom $0_\EA$ is the class of all inconsistent extensions of $\EA$.

 An operator $R:\fG_\EA\to \fG_\EA$ is called \emph{extensional} if $\gs=_\EA\tau$ implies $R(\gs)=_\EA R(\tau)$.
-Similarly, $R$ is called \emph{monotone} if $\gs\vdash_\EA\tau$ implies $R(\gs)\vdash_\EA R(\tau)$.
+Similarly, $R$ is called \emph{monotone} if $\gs\leq_\EA\tau$ implies $R(\gs)\leq_\EA R(\tau)$.
 Clearly, each monotone operator is extensional and each extensional operator correctly acts on the quotient lattice $\ol\fG_\EA$.
-An operator $R$ is called \emph{semi-idempotent} if $R(R(\gs))\vdash_\EA R(\gs)$. $R$ is a \emph{closure} operator if it is monotone, semi-idempotent and, in addition, $\gs\vdash_\EA R(\gs)$.
+An operator $R$ is called \emph{semi-idempotent} if $R(R(\gs))\leq_\EA R(\gs)$. $R$ is a \emph{closure} operator if it is monotone, semi-idempotent and, in addition, $\gs\leq_\EA R(\gs)$.
 Operators considered in this paper will usually be at least monotone and semi-idempotent.